As I mentioned in a previous blog, these are times of uncertainty and so much has happened in the last two weeks.

 - There is a silver lining for the petrochemical industry as the larger population and policymakers recognize the contributions this industry makes towards health, hygiene, safety, and quality of life.
 This provides an opening and opportunity for the petrochemical industry to build on the goodwill and keep focusing on circularity and sustainability.

 - Lowest cost of production in combination with high reliability

 - Sustaining operation with minimum staff at the plant site

 - Relying on automation, digital and smart technologies.
-Safety, security and reliability will play an important role.
+Safety, security, and reliability will play an important role.

-- Remote monitoring, diagnostics, inspection etc.
+- Remote monitoring, diagnostics, inspection, etc.

-- Smaller, inefficient and less sophisticated assets will be under pressure to shutdown
+- Smaller, inefficient, and less sophisticated assets will be under pressure to shutdown

 - Adapting processes and technologies for maintenance and construction to minimize site staffing for safe and efficient execution

-- Low crude oil prices result in competitive cost of production for liquid feed crackers in Asia and Europe as compared to ethane crackers in North America and Middle East (see Figure 1 below)
+- Low crude oil prices result in a competitive cost of production for liquid feed crackers in Asia and Europe as compared to ethane crackers in North America and the Middle East (see Figure 1 below)

-- Post pandemic demand growth will be driven by Asia (including China) and other emerging economies
+- Post-pandemic demand growth will be driven by Asia (including China) and other emerging economies

 - Experience gap will likely increase due to voluntary retirements and layoffs as a result of the cost reduction effort